 Here is a brief description of how I sand my bowls.

 I first began using soft disc sanding when I was introduced to it in a workshop on stack laminated furniture around 1983 with Doug Sigler.
 Then about 1985 I took a workshop with David Ellsworth and he extolled disc sanding virtues even further.
 We're talking rpm's.
 Sanding while the bowl is stationary allows you to deal with voids, the natural edges, out-of-round bowls, and end grain.
 Over the years I have refined various aspects of the soft disc sanding and have ending up with a system that works fairly well.
-We all wish there was a way to sand faster, if not eliminate altogether, but that's not how life works.
+We all wish there was a way to sand faster, if not eliminate altogether, but it is unavoidable for an smooth consistend finished product.

 The backbone of my sanding is the Makita GV5000 sander/polisher.
 It is light and compact, allowing me to hold it close to the head, reducing arm fatigue.
 You can lock it on so you don't have to keep holding the trigger.
 It runs at 4000 rpm, way too fast for the foam or sandpaper, so I rigged up a standard household dimmer switch ganged to a duplex outlet and am able to dial in the preferred speed at will: faster with coarser grits, slower for the fine.
 No more wearing out the switch triggering it on and off to slow the sander down.
 The dimmer does not seem to harm the sander at all, witness I am still using the old 1984 one daily.
 I added a second duplex outlet to my dimmer switch, and now can switch back and forth between grits quickly as I work my way through sanding a piece.
 I believe my general speed is around 2,500 rpm.
-Some years back I got worried Makita might discontinue the model, and as I had not found anything comparable, I bought a second….and a few year later a third.
-Rather than being redundant, they are integral as a group.
+Some years back I got worried Makita might discontinue the model, and as I had not found anything comparable, I bought a second, a third, and now I have one for each grit.
+It speeds things up.

 If you have two sanders you can alternate which one you switch to a finer grit,